S-truong95/apimastery/README.md

 you have the option to add a new SCIENTIST that will be assigned to the selected FIELD collections.
 <br>5.
 When on the SCIENTISTS page, click on the image to display details about the scientist.
 <br>6.
 Use the EDIT and DELETE buttons to update and remove any newly added entry.
+<br>7.
+Use the **Home** button at the top of the page to return to the landing page at any time while browsing.

 <br>*Hope you enjoy!*